rozbb/draft-waict-transparency/waict-apis.md

 `<N>` is formatted as above.
 Once an event or checkpoint index has been included in a response for `/tree-events/<N>`, it MUST be included in all future responses for the same endpoint, and the event MUST occur in the same position.
 As a corrolary, once a response has reached 1000 events, its `events` field is immutable.
 To help with long-term caching, we say that the first response for `/tree-events/<N>` that contains 1000 events is the response that the endpoint MUST serve forever.
 This means that checkpoint indices in the specified range MUST NOT change after the 1000th event has been served.

-Since this endpoint produces very large responses, a transparency service MAY require additional GET parameters or headers for authorization purposes.
+Since this endpoint produces large responses, a transparency service MAY require additional GET parameters or headers for authorization purposes.
+Similarly, to help a witness avoid downloading data they already have, a transparency service SHOULD serve an [ETag header](https://www.rfc-editor.org/rfc/rfc7232#section-2.3) in responses at these endpoints, and respect `If-None-Match` headers in requests by responding with 304 on an ETag match.

 The definition of `TreeEvents` is below:
 ```